 The Contessa’s heavily powered face had arching eyebrows that had been artfully drawn onto her forehead with eyebrow pencil, and her sagging cheeks were flushed with dainty circles of pink rouge.
 You are probably ascertaining that she fit a certain type, and as a member of that type, it goes without saying that her lipstick was smudged high up over her lips in exaggerated, I-Love-Lucy cupid’s bows.

 Please understand that I am not criticizing the Contessa for this.
-As I age, I am growing fleshy, too.
-And I recognize the irresistible urge to wear the same outfits and makeup that made me look cute as heck when I was 19; unfortunately, having passed the age of 60, whenever I do that, I wind up looking more like a goofy old clown than a precious young thing.
+As I age, I have grown fleshier, too.
+And I recognize the irresistible urge to wear the same outfits and makeup that made me look cute as heck when I was 19; unfortunately, now having passed a certain age, whenever I do that, I wind up looking more like a goofy clown than a precious young thing.
 Even so, sometimes I can’t help myself; I cave in and go for it.
 At such times, I wear far too much makeup and stand around saying smart things like, “That’s groovy, man.”
 So I understand perfectly the mindset of this elderly woman in her green ball gown.

 |Egads...do I really look like THAT?!|